-There are 6 main types of job interviews employers use throughout an interview process.
+There are 6 main types of job interviews employers use throughout a typical interview process.

-So in this article, we’re going to look at all 6 types of job interviews, what to expect in each, and tips for how to ace your interviews.
+So in this article, we’re going to look at all 6 types of job interviews, what to expect in each, and tips for how to ace them.

 For most employers, the phone interview is the first type of interview they’ll conduct in their process.